-Our Preschool and VPK classes use the Creative Curriculum, which focuses on using art, music and play-based experiences to enhance all areas of children's development.
+Our Preschool and VPK classes use Beyond Centers and Circle Time, which focuses on using art, music and play-based experiences to enhance all areas of children's development.
 Early literacy, math and science experiences are parts of the daily routine as children listen to stories, create pictures and stories, count during art experiences, and enjoy small group activities with the teachers.
 During weekly cooking experiences, children follow directions, use measurement tools such as measuring cups, learn new vocabulary and explore important science concepts, such as how matter changes.
-Our supplemental curriculum materials include Active Learning (skills based activities that enhance physical, social, cognitive and language skills), as well as Beyond Centers and Circle Time (a framework for planning meaningful play based activities).
+Our supplemental curriculum materials include Active Learning (skills based activities that enhance physical, social, cognitive and language skills), as well as Creative Curriculum (a framework for planning meaningful play based activities).

-Preschool and VPK children are assessed throughout the year through teacher observations, and work samples are saved to create individual portfolios that children take home at the end of the year.
-Assessment is guided by the Creative Curriculum's Developmental Continuum and VPK Learning Standards.
+Preschool and VPK children are assessed throughout the year through teacher observations, and their work is documented through electronic portfolios in our parent communication app, Brightwheel.
+Assessment and curriculum are guided by the Preschool and VPK Learning Standards.
 As teachers observe and assess children, they use the data they have collected to create activities that are meaningful for each child enrolled in the program.

-Our Infant Toddler classrooms use the Infant Toddler Planning Guide and the Active Learning Series to create developmentally appropriate early learning experiences.
-The Infant Toddler Planning Guide offers engaging thematic activities that incorporate books, songs and play-based activities.
-The Active Learning Series provides skill-based activities that enhance children's cognitive, language, social and physical development.
+Our Infant Toddler classrooms use the Beyond Cribs and Rattles curriculum to create developmentally appropriate early learning experiences.
+Our teachers plan thematic activities that incorporate books, songs and play-based activities.
+They also plan individualized activities to children's cognitive, language, social and physical development.
 Each day, teachers spend time watching and observing the infants and toddlers and these informal assessments help them plan their daily and weekly curriculum.